 Communication and Your 1- to 3-Month-Old

-How Babies Communicate
+How Do Babies Communicate?

-Babies now discover their ability to vocalize: Soon you'll have a cooing and gurgling machine!
-Some babies begin to make some vowel sounds (like "ah-ah" or "ooh-ooh") at about 2 months.
+Babies are discovering their ability to make sounds: Soon you'll have a cooing and gurgling machine!
+Your baby will "talk" to you with a variety of sounds.
+Some babies begin to make some vowel sounds (like "ah-ah" or "ooh-ooh") during this time.

 What Should I Do?

-It's common for babies to have a fussy period about the same time every day, generally between early evening and midnight.
-Though all babies cry and show some fussiness, when an infant who is otherwise healthy cries for more than 3 hours per day, more than 3 days per week for at least 3 weeks, it is a condition known as colic.
+Most babies have a fussy period about the same time every day, which usually begins in early evening.
+Though all newborns cry and can be fussy, when an infant who is otherwise healthy cries for more than 3 hours per day, more than 3 days per week for at least 3 weeks, it is a condition known as colic.